By Greg Illes

 In our Class A motorhome, the TV placement is just plain horrible.
 It normally lives up high in the forward overhead, between the driver and passenger seats.
 This is a perfect position for watching programs – while standing up next to the kitchen sink.
 For any other seat in the RV, it’s a total neck-buster, and much too far away.
 Watching the news for a few minutes is no big deal, but a 90-minute movie is a real strain.

-IT TAKES A BIT OF AMATEUR CARPENTRY and a set of extension cables.
+It takes a bit of amateur carpentry and a set of extension cables to move your TV for comfort.
 All that’s required is to remove the existing TV mounting system and replace it with a dovetail-style mount.
-An example is the VideoSecu LCD 66-pound unit, available on Amazon for $12.
+An example is the VideoSecu LCD wall mount bracket, available on Amazon for about $10.

 First, remount the TV in its original position with the VideoSecu mount.
 Then, install a second mount at your alternate location(s).
 Add extension cables for power and video, and you’ll be ready to watch TV in total comfort.
 When you’re ready to travel again, you can disconnect and store the extension cables, or (as we do) just stuff them up behind the TV in its original location.